hfp/libxs/README.md

 Performing `make install-minimal` omits the documentation (default: `PREFIX/share/libxs`).
 Moreover, `PINCDIR`, `POUTDIR`, `PBINDIR`, and `PDOCDIR` allow to customize the locations underneath of the `PREFIX` location.

 **NOTE**: the library is agnostic with respect to the threading-runtime, and enabling OpenMP (OMP=1) when building the library is a non-default option (untested).
-The library is also agnostic with respect to the selected LAPACK/BLAS library, and linking GEMM routines (BLAS=1|2) when building the library may prevent a user to decide at the time of linking the actual application.
-Also, building the library with SSE=0 and AVX=0 omits any target specification (see also the TARGET flag in the [Performance Tuning](#tuning) section).
+The library is also agnostic with respect to the selected LAPACK/BLAS library if supported by the OS and link model (STATIC), and therefore linking GEMM routines when building the library (by supplying BLAS=1|2) may prevent a user from deciding at the time of linking the actual application.

 # Call Wrapper
 Since the library is binary compatible with existing GEMM calls (LAPACK/BLAS), these calls can be replaced at link-time or intercepted at runtime of an application such that LIBXS is used instead of the original LAPACK/BLAS.
 Currently this only works for the Linux OS (not validated under OS X), and it is also not sufficient to rely on a GNU tool chain under Microsoft Windows.
 Of course, using LIBXS's programming interface when performing the same multiplication multiple time in a consecutive fashion (batch-processing) allows to extract higher performance.
 However, using the call wrapper might motivate to make use of the LIBXS API.